-2.0 Existing Traffic Signals.
+2.0 Contractor Maintenance Responsibilities.

-2.1 Once any part of an existing traffic signal or its controller within the limits of this project has been modified or adjusted by the contractor, or the contractor makes any roadway changes to reduce the traffic capacity through a signalized intersection within the limits of the project, or the contractor begins work at an intersection with signals already in operation, the contractor shall then be solely responsible for that signal's controller programming and all signal maintenance as specified in 902.2 and 902.3, except for power costs, until Final Acceptance of the project.
+2.1 Traffic Signal Maintenance.
+Once any part of an existing traffic signal within the limits of this project has otherwise been modified and/or adjusted by the contractor or the contractor begins work at an intersection with traffic signals already in operation, then the contractor shall be solely responsible for that traffic signal's maintenance.
+All traffic signal maintenance shall be the responsibility of the contractor as specified in 902.2.and 902.3, until the Commission accepts the traffic signal for maintenance or as directed by the Engineer.
+Traffic signals to be accepted for maintenance by the contractor are listed in the below schedule: